evanshortiss/rhmi-enablement-2020-lab/ansible/README.md

 password `$USERNAME-password` where `$USERNAME` is `evals01` or similar, e.g `evals01-password`.

+Finally, in the Solution Explorer use the settings screen to add the labs content URL of `https://github.com/evanshortiss/rhmi-enablement-2020-lab`.

 ## Uninstall Instructions

 Same as deployment, but use the `uninstall.yml` playbook.